 - Provide knowledge, guidance, and support to building level leaders and student support staff in the areas of professional development, intervention systems design and educational change.

-It is the Executive Director’s task to work with Learning Services personnel, principals, school teams, and individual teachers on curriculum issues and implementation as well as school-wide and individual instructional improvement.
-In addition, the Executive Director works closely with the professional development, instructional technology, and assessment staff to support a comprehensive curriculum program.
-Supervision and leadership of the District curriculum coordinators is also a responsibility of the Curriculum Executive Director.
+It is the department’s task to work with Learning Services personnel, principals, school teams, and individual teachers on curriculum issues and implementation as well as school-wide and individual instructional improvement.
+In addition, the department works closely with the professional development, instructional technology, and assessment staff to support a comprehensive curriculum program.
 Standards-based instruction and databased decision-making are areas of emphasis at both the district and school levels.

 - Support the existing curriculum programs PreK-12.